extragoodlabs/jumpwire/README.md

 ## Installation

-JumpWire is packages as Docker image and doesn't have any hard dependencies (beside the database being proxied, of course).
+JumpWire is packaged as a Docker image and doesn't have any hard dependencies (besides the database being proxied, of course).
 The image is hosted on [GitHub Packages](https://github.com/extragoodlabs/jumpwire/pkgs/container/jumpwire)

 Create a configuration file called `jumpwire.yaml`.
 The following example configures JumpWire to proxy through to a PostgreSQL server running on the local host with a database named `test_db` and a table named `users`: